Skip to main content

 What flowers are not safe to eat?

-Plants such as daffodils, baby’s breath and poppies are poisonous, and should not be used on your wedding cake, even if they aren’t consumed, as the sap and fine hair irritants can seep into the cake.
-For instance, every part of a daffodil contains a chemical called lycorine, which can cause nausea, vomiting and abdominal pain if eaten.
-You should avoid using flowers such as lilies of the valley, poinsettias, azaleas, hyacinths and wisterias as these are toxic.
-The Royal Horticultural Society has a
+Daffodils, baby’s breath and poppies should not be used on a wedding cake, even as decoration — sap and fine irritants from these plants can seep into the cake regardless of contact.
+Every part of a daffodil contains lycorine, which causes nausea, vomiting and abdominal pain if ingested.
+Lilies of the valley, poinsettias, azaleas, hyacinths and wisteria are also toxic and should be avoided entirely.
+The Royal Horticultural Society maintains a list of plants potentially harmful to humans, which is a useful reference.

 How long will fresh flowers last on a cake?